FRCTeam3543/Robot-2018-2019/README.md

 		void loop() {
 			// if the left joystick button 7 is pressed, raise the lift if (robot.oi.leftJoystick.getButtonPressed(7)) {
-				Activity.from(() -> {
+				// here we use an inline lambda rather than creating a separate class
+				// This syntax, explained more below, "makes" an Activity implementation
+				// from the lambda function passed, because the lambda function satisifies
+				// the Activity interfacem which needs a function that takes no args and returns
+				// a boolean.
+				// Note:() -> is how you define a lambda.
+It means 'a lambda taking no arguments' Activity.from(() -> {
-					if (robot.lift.isAtTop()) return true;
+					// if the robot is at the top already, return "done" if (robot.lift.isAtTop()) return true;
-					robot.lift.goUp(robot.calibration.LIFT_MAX_SPEED);
+					// otherwise, make the lift go up robot.lift.goUp(robot.calibration.LIFT_MAX_SPEED);
+					// and return "not done"
 					return false;
 				}).loop();
 			}